 There is lots more to discover in and around Halifax, from ancient Halifax Minster to lively colourful Eureka, The National Children’s Museum.
 Other attractions close to Halifax include 17th century Shibden Hall, home of the remarkable diarist Anne Lister, and Bankfield Museum, a Victorian mansion built by millowner Colonel Edward Akroyd, just across the road his pioneering model village of Akroydon, developed during the 1860s and now a conservation area.

-To discover more about Calderdale, please follow these links:
+To discover more, please follow these links: